June 2022

 Goals

 It is also planned to equip each class with a hand basin.
-Each year, around 5,000 children under 5 around the world die of diarrhea and
+Every year, around 5,000 children under the age of 5 die worldwide from diarrhea and pneumonia due to the use of contaminated water.
+According to Unicef and WHO, by regular hand washing, the morbidity rate can be reduced by half.

 Faced with the arrival of Covid-19 in Burkina Faso, one of the only means of protection available to the population is regular hand washing.